Maltese Super Cup

 The Maltese Super Cup is an annual super cup tie held in Malta between the champions of the previous Maltese Premier League season and the holders of the Maltese FA Trophy.
 If the Premier League champion also won the FA Trophy, the league runners-up takes its place as the opposition.
 Up till 2003, the match used to be played at the end of the season, however, this was altered to be played around mid-December.

-The current holders are Ħamrun Spartans, who defeated Sliema Wanderers 2–0 in the final played in 2024.
+The current holders are Valletta, who defeated Floriana 2–0 in the final played on the 7th of September.